fl1ger/deleg/draft-dnsop-deleg.md

     ns1.example.com.
 86400   IN  A  192.0.2.1
     ns1.example.com     86400   IN  AAAA    2001:DB8::1

-In this example, the authoritative nameserver is delegating using the same parameters as regular DNS, but the delegation as well as the glues can be signed.
+In this example, the authoritative nameserver is delegating using the same parameters as regular DNS, but the delegation as well as the glue can be signed.

-Like in SVCB, DELEG also offer the ability to use the Alias form delegation.
+Like in SVCB, DELEG also offer the ability to use the Alias form of delegation.
 The example below shows an example where example.com is being delegated with a DELEG AliasMode record which can then be further resolved using standard SVCB to locate the actual parameters.

     example.com.
 86400  IN DELEG 0   config2.example.net.
     example.com.
 86400  IN NS     ns2.example.net.